vhvplatform/react-framework/docs/AI_CODE_GENERATION.md

 - **responsive**: Make responsive for all screen sizes
 - **tests**: Generate test files (Vitest/Testing Library)

-## Integration with saas-framework-go
+## Integration with go-framework

-The Go API code generated is compatible with the [saas-framework-go](https://github.com/longvhv/saas-framework-go) project.
+The Go API code generated is compatible with the [go-framework](https://github.com/vhvplatform/go-framework) project.

 ### Integration Steps